kamilkisiela/graphql-hive/docs/TESTING.md

 ## Unit tests

 We are using Jest.

-Simply run `pnpm test` to run all the tests.
+Simply run `pnpm test` to run all the tests locally.

 ## Integration Tests

-We are using Dockest to test the following concerns:
+We are using Jest to test the following concerns:

 1. Main application flows and integration of different services
 2. Containerize execution of all services